acmumn/website/content/events/2022-04-04-project-meeting-3.md

 You'll learn everything else you need to know while working on the project.

 ## What is this specific meeting for?

-We will be be finishing up the selected projects from the last meeting (specific details TBA).
+We will be continue working on the selected projects from the last meeting (specific details TBA).
+While it is recommended that you attend the last project meeting, **you do not need to have attended the last meeting to attend this one!**

 ## When will we be meeting?

-April 18, at 5:00 PM (17:00)
+April 4th, at 5:00 PM (17:00)

 ## Where will we be meeting?

 Keller 3-111

 ## Organizer

 * Kelton